mongodb/docs/source/reference/javascript.rst

-   The "``out``" field of the :func:`mapReduce()`, provides a number of additional configuration options that you may use to control how MongoDB returns data from the map/reduce job.
+   The "``out``" field of the :func:`mapReduce()`, provides a number of additional configuration options that you may use to control how MongoDB returns data from the map-reduce job.
 Consider the following 4 output possibilities.

    .. versionadded: 1.8

    :param optional replace: Specify a collection name (e.g. ``{ out: {
                             replace: collectionName } }``) where the
-                            output of the map/reduce overwrites the
+                            output of the map-reduce overwrites the
                             contents of the collection specified
                             (i.e. "``collectionName``") if there is
                             any data in that collection.

    :param optional merge: Specify a collection name (e.g. ``{ out: {
                           merge: collectionName } }``) where the
-                          map/reduce operation writes output to an
+                          map-reduce operation writes output to an
                           existing collection
                           (i.e. "``collectionName``",) and only
                           overwrites existing documents when a new